 - Las Olas Fine Arts

 3. Boat Tours

-Pictured above is the Jungle Queen Riverboat cruising down New River in downtown Fort Lauderdale
+Pictured above is the Jungle Queen Riverboat sightseeing cruise, one of the best things to do for couples in Fort Lauderdale, cruising down New River in downtown

 Now that you’ve hit the museums and experienced the local arts, you may be wondering what to do in downtown Fort Lauderdale for sightseeing.
 Luckily, the area’s geographic location and scenic beauty provides unique opportunities to explore downtown in a completely different way.
 The New River runs through beautiful Fort Lauderdale, and boat tours like the Jungle Queen, for example, are a great way to see the city from an unparalleled vantage.